Is your Great Dane eating grass? There are many reasons that your Great Dane may be eating grass.

 Dogs who are eating grass because they are bored will quickly stop eating if you start to give them attention.

-Make sure that your Great Dane is getting plenty of exercises.
+Make sure that your Great Dane is getting plenty of exercise.

 Great Danes are very active dogs and need time outside to play multiple times a day.
 They also need mental stimulation.